 Freedom of information requests, complaints, media requests and personal issues

 We encourage you to follow traditional channels to make a complaint, media request or freedom of information request (FOI).
 Please note that we are unable to give individual medical advice via social media.
-Where possible, we will suggest where queries can be redirected or where further information is available e.g. NHS Choices.
+Where possible, we will suggest where queries can be redirected or where further information is available e.g. the NHS website.

 Dealing with prolific and/or consistently negative users